-Step 1: Remove three screws (PN# 1) using appropriate Hex driver on each module to be serviced (see Figure 5).
-It may be easier to remove the modules if the top plate screws are loosened slightly
+Step 3: Remove screw (PN# 2) using appropriate Hex driver on each module to be serviced (see Figure 5).
+It may be easier to remove the modules if the top plate screws are loosened slightly.

-Step 2: Using 2 Hex Drivers, gently remove modules by levering them out.
-(See Figure 5).
+Step 4: Using 2 Hex Drivers, gently remove modules by levering them out.
+(See Figure 6).

-Figure 5: Removing Modules
+Figure 6: Removing Modules

-Step 3: Replace all O-rings using appropriate O-ring (PN# 2,3) that has been properly lubricated.
-It is important to install O-ring in the reference port even if an absolute unit is being used to avoid moisture collecting in internal cavity (See Figure 6).
+Step 5: Replace all O-rings using appropriate O-ring (PN# 3, 4) that has been properly lubricated.
+It is important to install O-ring in the reference port even if an absolute unit is being used to avoid moisture collecting in internal cavity (see Figure 7).
+Kulite suggests Krytox GPL 203 as an o-ring lubricant.

-Figure 6: Module with O-rings
+Figure 7: Module with O-rings

-Step 4: Replace module in KMPS body making sure to align electrical connector with connector on interface board.
+Step 6: Replace module in KMPS body making sure to align electrical connector with connector on interface board.
 Do not force connector, if it does not enter smoothly then realign and try again.
-Replace module screws (tighten to between 20 and 30 in-ozs).
+Be sure that no O-rings fall within the purge block cavity.
+This can cause the purge block to have a limited range of motion thus not functioning properly.
+Replace module screws (tighten to between 20 and 30 in-ozs) then replace heater and heater screws using the same torque..